rasmus-kirk/halo/documents/thesis/06-plonk/05-spec.md

 Using the terms, we have $-c + a \cdot b = 0$ enforcing the structure of $\text{Mul}_p$ and $c \cdot d \cdot e - r = 0$ enforcing the structure of $\text{CMul}_p$.
 Notice how $C_1$ refers to the column $C$ one row below the last row for $\ctrn_{\text{CMul}_p}$ i.e. the row for $\ctrn_{\text{Mul}_p}$.
 Thus, $\build{a \times b \times d \times e = r}{}{}$ is expressed in two rows instead of of three, if we were to use all $\text{Mul}_p$.

-In summary, relative wires allows $F_{GC}$ to have terms that uses cells from its previous row.

 **Canonical Program**

 $$